What Is Miro?

 Miro is a visual collaboration platform with infinite whiteboards, AI-powered tools, and 300+ templates built for teams that think visually.

 Think of Miro as a giant digital whiteboard that never runs out of space.
 You can brainstorm with sticky notes, map out workflows, plan projects, and even run presentations — all in one place, all in real time with your team.
 Founded in 2011 by Andrey Khusid and Oleg Shardin (originally as RealtimeBoard), Miro has grown into a collaboration giant with over 100 million users across 250,000 organizations worldwide (Miro, 2025).
-The company is co-headquartered in San Francisco and Amsterdam, carries a $17.5 billion valuation (IntelliNews, 2024), and has landed on the Forbes Cloud 100 list for six consecutive years (Forbes, 2025).
+The company is co-headquartered in San Francisco and Amsterdam, carries a $17.5 billion valuation (IntelliNews, 2024), and has appeared on the Forbes Cloud 100 list for six consecutive years (Forbes, 2025).
 If your team needs to get ideas out of everyone's heads and onto a shared canvas, Miro is the tool most businesses reach for first.

 Why Do Small Business Owners Love Miro in 2026?